Puzzle Uo Poko

+is a 1998 arcade puzzle game developed by Cave and published by Jaleco.
+Unlike several other releases by Cave, Uo Poko remained exclusive to arcades and did not see a contemporary port for a home console.
+The title has since been re-released on the Antstream service in 2019.

 Gameplay

 Puzzle Uo Poko is a visual matching game in which one player or two co-operative players (represented by cats) try to clear the screen of coloured bubbles in order to progress to the next level.
 All the action takes place underwater across 30 stages and with each completed level the cats travel deeper in their submarine.

 Development and release

-Puzzle Uo Poko was solely designed by Toshiaki Tomizawa, a co-founder of Cave whose previous works include the DonPachi series.
+Puzzle Uo Poko was solely designed by Toshiaki Tomizawa, co-founder of Cave whose previous works include the DonPachi series.

-Puzzle Uo Poko was released in Japanese arcades by Jaleco in February 1998.
-Unlike several other releases by Cave, Uo Poko remained exclusive to arcades and did not see a contemporary port for a home console.
-The title has since been re-released on the AntStream service.
+In 2005, Cave released Puzzle!
+Mushihime-tama, a spiritual sequel to Uo Poko presented as a spin-off of the Mushihimesama series of manic shooters.

 Reception

 In Japan, Game Machine listed Puzzle Uo Poko on their April 15, 1998 issue as being the twenty-first most-popular arcade game at the time.
 Game Hihyō also reviewed the game.